East Fortune

 Shed Construction

-In the beginning, there were no hangars and the planes were housed in a Piggot Tent; however, with the wind off the North Sea, this was blown down very quickly.
-The aero station was soon started, and an airship station was soon commissioned on 23rd August 1916 and a Coastal Shed was quickly constructed, and a second was almost completed.
+In the beginning, there were no hangars, and the planes were housed in a Piggot Tent; however, with the wind off the North Sea, this was blown down very quickly.
+The aero station was soon started, and an airship station was soon commissioned on 23rd August 1916, and a Coastal Shed was quickly constructed, and a second was almost completed.

 Work commenced on the large, rigid shed and was completed in the summer of 1917.
 A siding was laid into the northern part of the airship station, taken from the main East Coast Mainline, from Edinburgh to London, which skirted the northern perimeter of the airship station